great-expectations/great_expectations/CONTRIBUTING_CODE.md

 ##  Install Great Expectations

-Run the following command to install Great Expectations in editable mode:
+Run the following command in the root of the `great_expectations` repository to install Great Expectations in editable mode:

 ```sh
 pip install -e